FalconLuma/Project-Wingman-Randomizer/README.txt

     - e.g. un-modded ASM is 1, un-modded STDM is 2
     - if a weapon has value exceeding the number of equipped hardpoints this value equals the hardpoint count
   - Max Locks: The number of enemies that can be simultaneously locked on to
-    - In practice this is limited to equipped hardpoints * salvo size
+    - In practice this can be limited to equipped hardpoints * salvo size
       - e.g. 2 MLAA-3 hardpoints would be limited to 6 locks
-  - Range: The max distance in meters that weapon can lock onto an enemy from
+  - Range: The max distance, in meters, that the weapon can lock onto an enemy from

   The following stats are exclusive to the gun pods (RGP, MGP, HGP, CGP), the Railgun uses the stats above
   - Gun Reload: the time in seconds between shots for a single gunpod